How to Become a Member of the 5 AM Club

 - It’s not about quantity, it’s about quality when it comes to sleep.
 How do you get a better sleep?
 I go to bed between 9-11pm in the summer and 8pm-10pm in the winter and I’m never tired!

 - Don’t use your technology in bed (or right before bed), screens keep us awake!
 I keep my phone in a separate room from where I sleep.
 This helps keep my room a stimulation free zone and helps get my ass out of bed in the morning too!

 - Move your alarm clock away from beside your bed so you HAVE to get out of bed to turn it off.

 - Try to avoid pressing snooze and sleeping longer.
 Try your best to get out of bed right when your alarm goes off.

 I hope all these healthy sleep tips help and I swear in no time you will notice you feel like you suddenly have more time, are less pressed for “me” time and more productive.
-NOTE: I realize this club isn’t for everyone.
+NOTE: I realize the 5 AM Club isn’t for everyone.
 It can not always go hand-in-hand with your family schedule or work.
 However, there’s always room for adaption so make it so it works for you!